BioComputingUP/MobiDB-lite/readme.md

       "accession": "sp|Q15648|MED1_HUMAN"
     }

-Option 3 provides a very extended output, containing both scores and regions for each predictor, but it's restricted to disorder predictors plus DynaMine::
+Option `caid` provides a very extended output, containing both scores and regions for each predictor, but it's restricted to disorder predictors plus DynaMine::

     {